veltzer/ieee1394/README.txt

 sudo modprobe ohci1394
 - now see that ffado-diag works...

+* On which kernels should this work on?
+You only need it for 2.6.37 and later kernels since it was only in the 37 cycle that the old stack was removed.
+At the time of writing this it means that it is only applicable for kernels 2.6.37 and 2.6.38.
+I see no reason that this should also work in the future (meaning for 2.6.39 and later kernels).

+* What is the output of all of this?
+Three kernel modules which are installed in /lib/modules/`unamr -r`/extra and are called ieee1394.ko ohci1394.ko and raw1394.ko.
+You only need to load ohci1394.ko and raw1394.ko since they both depend on ieee1394.ko and will trigger it's loading.
+For most application raw1394.ko will suffice.

+* To which kernel am I compiling the modules if I follow the instructions above?
+To the kernel you are running on the version of which you can find out using 'uname -r'

+* What if I want to run on one kernel and compile to another?
+Run the make commands above with KVER=[the version of the kernel you want the modules for].
+For example:
+mark@cantor:~/ieee1394$ make KVER=2.6.38.1-generic
+OR
+Edit the file 'Makefile', find the line that says 'KVER?=$(shell uname -r)' and change it.
+For the same kernel as before it would become:
+KVER?=2.6.38.1-generic
+In this case no command line KVER is needed and it is actually counter productive since it will override the version you put into the Makefile.

 * How do I make this happen automatically on boot ?
 - black list the new firewire stack edit /etc/modprobe.d/blacklist-firewire.conf and turn it into: